NateByers/manipRidem/manipRidem.md

 Merging
 ========================================================
-If you wanted to keep all of the information, you can do an "outer join" using `all =T`
+If you wanted to keep all of the information, you can do an "outer join" using `all = T`

 ```r
 merge(monitors, pollutants, all = T)